alexjguy/yas3fs_monit/README.md

 =========

 An ansible role that mounts S3 buckets locally using yas3fs and after that sets up monit in order to watch for any S3 unmount and mount it back.
+It should be run on an EC2 instance that has an instance profile with S3 rw access attached.
+If you want to run this on an instance without profile then you need to setup aws cli.

 Requirements
 ------------